hughesjs/docker-compose-demo/README.md

 1. Write docker-compose
 1. Demo posting, cache-fetch, cache-miss
 1. Demo `netstat -ntlp` and that we're consuming ports on our host
 1. Potential for collisions with other apps and/or port exhaustion.
 Also a pain to scale as each replica needs its own config.
+1. Demo lack of persistence

 ```docker-compose
 version: "3.8"